-My research and teaching focus on poetry and poetics, modernism, and American literature.
-I'm particularly interested in the social forms of poetry.
+My research and teaching focus on poetry and poetics, modernism, queer literature, Marxism (especially Marxist feminism) and American literature.
+I'm particularly interested in the social life of modern poetry.

-My essays have appeared or are forthcoming in American Literary History, American Literature, Critical Quarterly, Post45, as well as several edited collections, including The Cambridge Companion to the Poem.
-With David Hobbs, I am the editor of a special cluster of Post 45 Contemporaries on the poet Bernadette Mayer.
-For that issue, I wrote a short essay on Mayer's late poetry, growing a garden, property, rent, and the Georgic.
+My essays have appeared in American Literary History, American Literature, Critical Quarterly, Post45, as well as several edited collections, including The Cambridge Companion to the Poem.
+With David Hobbs, I am the editor of a special cluster of Post 45 Contemporaries on the New York School poet Bernadette Mayer.
+For that issue, I wrote a short essay on Mayer's late poetry, gardening, property, and the Georgic.

-I've published reviews and interviews in public-facing venues such as the Los Angeles Review of Books and The White Review.
-You can listen to me talk about the poem "Poet's Work" by Lorine Niedecker on the podcast Close Readings.
+I've published reviews and interviews in public-facing venues such as the Los Angeles Review of Books and interviews elsewhere - with Sarah Schulman in The White Review and Eileen Myles in The Oxonian Review.
+You can listen to me talk about the poem "Poet's Work" by Lorine Niedecker on the podcast Close Readings and about Ezra Pound and fascist poetry on This Guy Sucked.

-My current projects include a short book on Sylvia Plath's Ariel and the challenges and pleasures of reading Plath as a poet (rather than as biography).
+My current projects include a short book of creative criticism on Sylvia Plath's Ariel, under advance contract with Amherst College Press in their Re/Verse series.
 With Christian Gelder, I'm co-editing a special issue of Women's Writing on the poet Laura Riding.
-I'm in the early stages of a new project, tentatively titled "Poetry in Secret", on poetry, opacity, and everyday refusal.
+I'm in the early stages of a new project, tentatively titled "Minor Action and Collective Life", about social interdependence and the lyric poem since 1968.

 I did my undergraduate work in English and French at the University of New South Wales in Sydney, Australia.
 I then did my DPhil at Exeter College, Oxford, where I was a Clarendon Scholar, followed by a Junior Research Fellowship at St. Catharine's College, Cambridge.